-Toy breeds including Yorkshire Terriers, Toy Poodles, and Chihuahuas can make wonderful companions.
+Young toy breeds including Yorkshire Terriers, Toy Poodles, and Chihuahuas can make wonderful companions.
 However, they are also the breeds most commonly affected by atlantoaxial luxation.
 Atlantoaxial luxation in dogs (or AA luxation) is a spinal disorder where there is excessive movement between the first two bones in the neck.
 This is often the result of an abnormally-formed AA joint, where the atlas (C1) and axis (C2) bones do not fit together properly.
-At SEVN, our veterinary neurologists in Miami, Boynton Beach, Jupiter and Virginia Beach are fully equipped to diagnose and help develop the best treatment plan for your pet.
+At Southeast Veterinary Neurology (SEVN), our veterinary neurologists are fully equipped to diagnose and help develop the best treatment plan for your pet.

 What are AA Symptoms?

-Instability in the AA joint can cause pressure on the spinal cord of the neck, resulting in neck and neurologic symptoms.
+Instability in the AA joint can cause pressure on the spinal cord of the neck, resulting in neck pain and neurological symptoms.
 These can include:

 - Weakness or wobbliness in all four legs